-- 1. Conducting CNAs initially, semi-annually or annually; - 1-2.Administrating the Centennial Care Community Benefit Service Questionnaire (CBSQ) as applicable (see CBSQ Section); - 2.3.Semi-annual or quarterly in-person visits with the member; - 3.4.
-Quarterly or monthly telephone contact with the member; and - 4.5.Comprehensive Care Plan (CCP) development and updates.
+- 1. Conducting Health Risk Assessments (HRAs) for members newly enrolled in Centennial Care or members who have had a change in condition and who are not currently identified for Care Coordination Level 2 or 3 services; - 2.
+Conducting Comprehensive Needs Assessments (CNAs) initially, semi-annually or annually; - 3.
+Administer rating the Centennial Care Community Benefit Service Questionnaire (CBSQ) as applicable (see CBSQ Section); - 4.
+Semi-annual or quarterly in-person visits with the member; - 5.
+Quarterly or monthly telephone contact with the member; and - 6.
+Comprehensive Care Plan (CCP) development and updates; and - 6.7.
+Targeted Health Education, including disease management, based on the Member's individual diagnosis (as determined by the CNA).

-Other care coordination activities that will enhance the Care Coordination program may be subcontracted to "extenders," such as community health workers; furthermore, MCOs may delegate one or more of the four primary care coordination functions above in the following instances:
+Other care coordination activities that will enhance the Care Coordination program may be sub-contracted to "extenders," such as community health workers; furthermore, MCOs may delegate one or more of the four primary care coordination functions above in the following instances:

-- 1. MCOs that own and operate patient-centered medical homes (PCMHs) as part of their provider network may delegate to such PCMHs as early as January 1, 2014, provided the PCMH care coordinator is employed by the MCO. - 2.
-MCOs may delegate all primary Care Coordination functions to a designated Section 2703 Health Home after April 1, 2016, provided the health home is determined ready by the Health Home Steering Committee to perform such functions. - 3.
-MCOs may submit proposals to HSD for other potential delegation functions of care coordination.
+- 1. MCOs that own and operate patient-centered medical homes (PCMHs) as part of their provider network may delegate to such PCMHs as early as January 1, 2014, provided the PCMH care coordinator is employed by the MCO: - 2.
+MCOs may delegate all primary Care Coordination functions to a designated Section 2703 Health Home after April 1, 2016, provided the Hhealth Hhome is determined ready